Contents

 - Click the Confirm button to switch sources.

-- Click the Arrow icon at the top-right of the pop-up window.
+- Click the Trash icon at the top right of the window.

 Source sharing feature